 We are not a city or state shelter that accepts strays.
-If we have cage space, we accept owned pets for which people can no longer care.
-Someone finding a stray animal should contact their local animal control, where an animal is more likely to be reunited with its owner.
+We accept owned pets for which people can no longer care for.
+We encourage someone who finds a stray animal to contact their local animal control officer since that is where an animal is more likely to be reunited with its owner.

-Surrenders must be made by the owner of the pet, or that owner must have provided written permission for the pet to be surrendered to the RISPCA.
+Surrenders must be made by the owner of the pet, or that owner must have provided written permission for the pet to be surrendered to the Rhode Island SPCA.

 Every effort is made to find a good home for animals that are relinquished to us.
-Our volunteers, dog walkers, and staff interact daily with all of the animals to help them transition to our environment.
+Our staff and volunteers interact daily with all of the animals to help them transition to the shelter environment.
 We have no time limit on how long animals are held at the shelter.
-Some are here for months before finding new homes.

-* All payments must be made at time of relinquishment.
+* All payments must be made at the time of relinquishment.

-** The RISPCA reserves the right to modify these donations at our discretion.
+** The Rhode Island SPCA reserves the right to modify these donations at our discretion.

 Our Intake Process

 1. Call ahead to confirm that there is space available for your pet.
-We do not euthanize animals for space.
-Therefore our intake rate generally matches our adoption rate.
-You must have confirmation that we have an available space.
+Please note that we do not euthanize animals for space.

-3. Briefly leave your pet outside (in your car or with a friend) and notify staff that you have arrived.
+5. When you arrive, please leave your pet outside (in your car or with a friend) and notify staff that you have arrived.
 Please do NOT leave an animal in a hot car.
-If you are relinquishing a dog, you will be directed to bring him to the kennel area by walking down to the end of the building and meeting a staff person at the “garage” door.
-Cats and small animals may come in to the lobby area in a carrier.
+If you are relinquishing a dog, you will be asked to wait outside for the Trainer to evaluate the dog.
+Cats and small animals may come into the lobby area in a pet carrier.